lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 If the EDHOC_Information object specified as the value of the parameter/claim "edhoc_info" includes the "app_prof" parameter, then the following applies.

-* In addition to the "app_prof" parameter, the object MUST NOT include other parameters, with the following exceptions:
+* In addition to the "app_prof" parameter, the object MUST NOT include other parameters, with the exception of the following parameters that MAY be included:

   * The parameter "eads".

-  * Any parameter that is not allowed in the EDHOC\_Application\_Profile object defined in {{sec-app-profile-cbor}}.
+  * Any parameter that is not allowed in the EDHOC\_Application\_Profile object defined in {{sec-app-profile-cbor}}, unless its inclusion in the EDHOC_Information object is explicitly forbidden by the parameter's definition.

     For example, the parameter "session_id" is not allowed in the EDHOC\_Application\_Profile object (see {{sec-app-profile-cbor}}) and thus can be included in the EDHOC_Information object, where in fact it has to be present (see {{Sections 3.3 and 3.3.1 of I-D.ietf-ace-edhoc-oscore-profile}}).